mficly/mficly/README.md

 You can click the Preview link to take a look at your changes.
 --->

-On my way trying to be a full stack developer, I feel like it's time to accumulate sth for my future.
+On my way trying to be a full stack developer...

 Tech stack reached:
 - vue2